 The investments you have made in critical national infrastructure are among the largest and most important in your country.
-Much of this is underground and built when IT was basic and record keeping low-priority.
+Much of this is underground and built when IT was basic and record keeping a low priority.
 Maintenance and upgrade costs give you little choice but to sweat assets long beyond their planned life.
-However, as clients become more connected and assets become more networked, the pressure to do things differently grows.
+However, as clients become more connected and assets become increasingly networked, the pressure to do things differently grows.
 Is your business ready to change?

-The benefits of accurate, complete and timely spatial data
+The benefits of accurate, complete, and timely geospatial data

 - Increase efficiency – collaboration across the enterprise with an increased flow of more accessible information

 - Enhance environmental performance – understand and predict environmental impact with confidence